Chicago Women and PTSD

 What are the symptoms of PTSD?

 If a traumatic event occurs in your life, how do you know if you are showing signs and symptoms of PTSD?
 The list of symptoms include:

-If these symptoms last longer than three months, it is important to seek treatment.
-If these symptoms are causing disruption to your life at home or at work, it is important to seek treatment even sooner.
+If these symptoms are causing disruption to your life at home or at work, it is important to seek treatment.
 ACCESS offers behavioral health services for problems including anger management, anxiety, depression and stress management.
 If you believe you are suffering from PTSD, make an appointment today.